The Mississippi clinic at the center of the fight to end abortion in America

 The clinic’s counsel, the Center for Reproductive Rights, will file its response next month.
 But the advocacy group’s chief executive said Mississippi seeks to outlaw abortion not just in the state, but across the country.

 “Mississippi is asking the Court to overturn Roe v.
 Wade and allow states to ban abortion,” said CEO Nancy Northup.
-“If that happens, the impact will be immediate and far-reaching, well beyond Mississippi. … To put a fine point on it: women of childbearing age in this country have grown up under Roe and have never known a world in which they cannot control their own lives and futures in this way."
+“If that happens, the impact will be immediate and far-reaching, well beyond Mississippi. … To put a fine point on it: Women of childbearing age in this country have grown up under Roe and have never known a world in which they cannot control their own lives and futures in this way."

 On the ground in Mississippi, antiabortion activists say their message is clear: Life begins at conception.